Back up and restore your data in Evernote for Windows

 - After the import process completes, it will tell you how big the import was (in terms of bytes) and how much of your monthly upload quota remains, then ask if you'd like to make the new notebook a synchronized notebook.
 Click 'No'.

-- Drag any notes you'd like to recover into whichever notebooks you'd them to live.
+- Drag any notes you'd like to recover into whichever notebooks you'd like them to live.

 - Once you've moved all of the notes you want to keep out of the import notebook, you can delete the import notebook.

 - Go back to Control Panel and re-enable your computer's Internet connection.